wireservice/csvkit/docs/scripts/csvsql.rst

                             checks.
 Useful when sampling big tables.
       --no-create           Skip creating a table.
 Only valid when --insert is specified.
+      --create-if-not-exists
+                            Create table if it does not exist, otherwise keep going.
+Only valid when --insert is specified.
       --overwrite           Drop the table before creating.
       --db-schema DB_SCHEMA
                             Optional name of database schema to create table(s)